Foldr allows you to share files and folders with your colleagues safely and securely.

 - Click the share icon on the right of the web app interface (alongside the folder name) or navigate into the folder and click the share icon at the top of the screen.

 - Search for users or groups to share the resources with.
-If the user wishes to create a Public Link instead simply ignore step 2 and move to step

 - Optionally select a category, deadline and upload options if it is a hand-in folder.